Let’s start with the basics. The most common question I receive is: “Can I submit content to your blog?”

 What’s with the “Heroic” thing, anyway?

 My primary bill-paying skill set is proposal writing.
 In that role, I want to write prose that helps good ideas win the day and help make the world a better place.
 I also believe technical writers can and should see themselves as heroic individuals who can make a difference in the world.
-See also this entry on the subject.
+See also this entry for more on the subject.